Public relations in India

-Public relations is a term that refers to the management of communication between an entity such as an organization or a celebrity, and external actors such as customers or clients.
-It is concerned with reputation building, and is often considered to be a subset to marketing, advertising, or corporate communication.
+Public relations is a term that refers to the management of communications between an entity such as an organization or a celebrity, and stakeholders, internal or external, such as investors, employees, communities, customers or clients.
+It is concerned with reputation building, and is often considered to be a subset to marketing, advertising, or corporate communications.

 History of Public Relations in India

-Public Relations, despite being over a century old across the world, began in India in the 1950s, when a group of public relations practitioners formed the PR Society of India in 1958 in Bombay under the leadership of Kali H. Mody.
-He led the body till 1960,Arthashastra followed by Arthashastra S. Mandietta who was president in 1961 till 1965, with F.S.
-Mulla who became the President from 1966 to 1969.
-It was under Mr Farruk S. Mulla, this informal body was registered under the Indian Societies Act XXVI of 1961, in 1966, and he became the founder President of Public Relations Society of India.
+Public Relations, despite being over a century old across the world, began in India in the 1950s, when a group of public relations practitioners formed the Public Relations Society of India in 1958 in Bombay under the leadership of Kali H. Mody.
+He led the body till 1960, followed by Arthashastra S. Mandietta who was the President from 1961 till 1965, and Farruk S. Mulla Mulla, who became the President from 1966 to 1969.
+It was under Farruk S. Mulla, this informal body was registered under the Indian Societies Act XXVI of 1961, in 1966, and he became the founder President of Public Relations Society of India.

-At the same time, around 1965, another body, the Public Relations Circle had been founded and registered in Calcutta.
-It was the first-ever association of professional PR practitioners in Eastern India.
+At the same time, around 1965, another body, the Public Relations Circle was founded and registered in Kolkata.
+It was the first-ever association of professional PR practitioners in eastern India.

-In 1968, the first All India Public Relations Conference was held in Mumbai in 1968, where the members of the Calcutta Public Relations Council decided to disband the regional body, and merged with the Public Relations Society of India to strengthen the national body.
-Another significant contribution of this conference was adoption of the International Code of Ethics (also called Code of Athens) on 21 April 1968.
+In 1968, the first All India Public Relations Conference was held in Mumbai, where the members of the Calcutta Public Relations Council decided to disband the regional body, and merged with the Public Relations Society of India to strengthen the national body.
+Another significant contribution of this conference was the adoption of the International Code of Ethics (also called Code of Athens) on 21 April 1968.

-The founder President Farrok S. Mulla was able to extend the reach of the PR body by establishing Regional Chapters at Delhi, Madras, and Calcutta.
+President Farrok S. Mulla was able to extend the reach of the PR body by establishing Regional Chapters at Delhi, Madras, and Calcutta.

-One of the landmark achievement of this professional body of PR practitioners was to bring together leading international PR experts to India when Bombay hosted the 9th Public Relations World Congress from 19 to 23 January 1982 with active participation of International Public Relations Association (IPRA).
-At that time, the PRSI was headed by Mr K.S.
-Neelakandan, Director Public Relations with Pfizer Limited, who was also the Executive Chairman of the World Congress.
+One of the landmark achievement of this professional body of PR practitioners was to bring together leading international PR experts to India when Mumbai hosted the 9th Public Relations World Congress from 19 to 23 January 1982 with active participation of International Public Relations Association (IPRA).
+At that time, the PRSI was headed by K.S.
+Neelakandan, Director, Public Relations with Pfizer Limited, who was also the Executive Chairman of the World Congress.